operator-framework/operator-controller/docs/Tasks/installing-an-extension.md

-Creating an Operator CR installs the operator on cluster:
+Creating a ClusterExtension CR installs the extension on cluster:

 ```bash
 $ kubectl get packages | grep argocd